 Of course, cost doesn't need to be a property of an edge (like max speed), it can be anything which is encountered along a route.
 Openrouteservice for example has been experimenting with the very enticing feature of "green routing": pedestrian routes can optionally favor walking along or through green areas such as parks, which is proven to reduce stress and increase health.

 The instructions of exactly how to traverse a given graph, i.e. in which order to travel along the edges and nodes, is referred to as routing algorithm.

 A routing algorithm is really just a concept and can be implemented and can be tweaked in many ways.
 The A* of Valhalla is not the exact same as pgRouting's A*, but the concepts are the same.
 Most routing engines use just a few algorithm concepts, often selected dynamically according to the type of routing calculation (dynamic restrictions, time-awareness, route/isochrone/matrix).
-There's a lot of different algorithmic concepts, however, most are based on the classic Dijkstra and use one or more heuristics to speed up the graph traversal.
-Moreover, a lot of variants need at least some degree of preprocessing where additional information about the graph is being gathered to accelerate the computation in the query phase (i.e. when the graph is built and a route should be calculated).
-Some concepts are more dynamic than others: plain A* and Dijkstra (a special case of A*) are the most flexible as it can dynamically assign weight/cost to each visited edge.
-However, they're terribly slow on huge networks.
+There's a lot of different algorithmic concepts, however, a lot are based on A* (a generalization of Dijkstra) and use one or more forms of preprocessing to speed up the graph traversal, e.g. landmark triangulation with or without core assignment, contraction hierarchies etc. Preprocessing is often very expensive (in terms of time AND computational resources needed), where additional information about the graph is being gathered to accelerate the computation in the query phase (i.e. when the graph is built and a route should be calculated).
+Some concepts are more dynamic than others: A* and Dijkstra are the most flexible as it can dynamically assign weight/cost to each visited edge.
+However, on plain graphs they're terribly slow on huge networks.
 Introducing contraction hierarchies to speed up the query phase often bakes the cost fixed into the graph edges and gone is the dynamic behavior.